A Catholic Community Striving for Deeper Holiness, Greater Communion, and Wider Service

 As we move forward in these unchartered waters, be assured our leadership team is working closely together.
-While our buildings are closed, there are select ministries continuing to serve our most vulnerable in the community.
-Select staff is available and working remotely and our school continues with in person instruction five days a week.
+While our buildings are open, there are select ministries that are still suspended.
+Our staff is available and our school continues with in person instruction five days a week.

 Very Rev. Edwin Kornath

 Please remember that WE are the Church- we, together, help make our church what it is.

 As disciples, each of us can make Christ known to those right here in our St. John Vianney community who are particularly lost or lonely during this time.
 Please consider the following: